Aeronique/honeypot-threat-research/reports/02_most_recent_cve.md

 ## About This Report

 This report is part of a hands-on project focused on building practical skills in threat data analysis and CVE research.
 It is one report in an ongoing series covering the February 2026 T-Pot deployment.
-I'm open to constructive feedback.

 ---

 ## Summary

 CVE-2026-24061 is the most recently disclosed CVE observed in this dataset.
 It was published on 2026/01/21, less than two weeks before this deployment began.
-The honeypot recorded **9 events** across **4 days**, making it a low-volume but contextually notable finding.
-Exploitation attempts were visible within days of disclosure and continued into late February.
+The honeypot recorded **9 events** across **4 days**, making it a low-volume but notable finding.
+Exploitation attempts were seen within days of disclosure and continued into late February.

 ---